Barbara Hofmann

+Biography

 Hofmann was born in Affoltern am Albis in Switzerland in 1962.
 She attended Collège Calvin and after trained in business administration and finance following which she had a seven-year career in various banks and multinational companies.
 In 1989 she was working for a large charity in Beira in Mozambique where she saw for herself the result of the Mozambican War of Independence (1964-1974) and the Mozambican Civil War (1977-1994), both of which lead to great poverty for many people in the country.
 What she saw decided her to devote her life to helping the orphans in Mozambique.

 In 1990 Hofmann commenced negotiations with the Mozambican Minister for Social Welfare, Education, Health and other relevant local authorities with the intention of obtaining land in Beira on which to build a centre for child war victims, orphans, abandoned children and those with HIV/AIDS.
 Her proposal, however, was not accepted as her plan was not supported by any organization, so Hofmann returned home to Switzerland where she sold all her possessions and two months later founded ASEM Switzerland.

 On completion of successful renegotiations she opened the first Home for war orphans in 1992, firstly in tents, which provided food, education and accommodation for 300 children orphaned as a result of the conflicts.
 In 1991 Hofmann founded ASEM Switzerland through which voluntary workers collected essential resources to transfer to Beira.
 ASEM Switzerland was followed in 1995 by the setting up of the support organisations ASEM Portugal and ASEM New York, with ASEM Mozambique and ASEM Italy following in 1999, while in 2005 ASEM Canada and in 2016 Friends of ASEM USA were started.
 ASEM Mozambique will only employ local staff, many of whom are former orphans who having completed their education and training in ASEM schools use their skills for the benefit of ASEM, enabling other children in similar circumstances to also find a way out of poverty.
 Several children helped by Hofmann have gone on to receive university degrees, while others have studied in other countries, obtained jobs and started families.